-The impact of these competitive influences is substantial.
+The impact of these competing influences is substantial.
 Nearly 60% of Apple’s revenue now comes from iPhone sales.
 While Android devices are more prolific, they tend to be sold at lower price points.
 As a result, Apple makes more than half of all the revenue derived from the smartphone category, worldwide.
 In short, when iPhone sales level, off, so will Apple’s revenue, profit and share price growth.

 The best features you might not have even noticed from Apple

 So what is Apple doing, to address the situation?
 We are so used to the September release of each year’s iPhone that industry journalists now trot out their articles seemingly without deep analysis.
-Some may even have become immune to watching the movements happening beneath the surface, which bely Apple’s real strategic intents.
+Some may even have become immune to watching the movements happening beneath the surface, which by Apple’s real strategic intents.

 Here are the main features you might not have noticed covered in the press, from this year’s iPhone releases and what they mean.

 - They’ve put Artificial Intelligence is now at the core of their roadmap: It’s no exaggeration to say that this year’s most significant iPhone innovation from Apple was the inclusion of Artificial Intelligence (AI) at the core of their iPhone roadmap.
 Apple included a ‘Bionic’ chip in the iPhone last year, designed to perform the complicated mathematical algorithms required by Machine Learning (ML) applications more quickly and efficiently.
-This year, they beefed up it’s performance and, perhaps even more significantly, opened the capability to developers who write applications for their phones – usually a sure fire way of telling what Apple considers important.
+This year, they beefed up its performance and, perhaps even more significantly, opened the capability to developers who write applications for their phones – usually a sure-fire way of telling what Apple considers important.
 To the user, AI applications offer more personalized interactions and new user features which would not otherwise be possible.
-One good example, is Apple’s camera – which no longer ‘takes pictures’ in the classical sense.
-The lens on the new iPhone will capture all of the information available to it – allowing the user to then craft their image afterwards – for example adjusting the depth of field for the picture, or adding effects.
-The same Bionic engine will make it easier for app developers to offer augmented reality experiences, Animoji’s, facial recognition and, in the future, a broad range of more engaging, personalized features, highlighting apps which are used more often and relegating those which are not.
+One good example is Apple’s camera – which no longer ‘takes pictures’ in the classical sense.
+The lens on the new iPhone will capture all of the information available to it – allowing the user to then craft their image afterward – for example adjusting the depth of field for the picture or adding effects.
+The same Bionic engine will make it easier for app developers to offer augmented reality experiences, Animoji’s, facial recognition and, in the future, a broad range of more engaging, personalized features, highlighting apps that are used more often and relegating those which are not.

 Bringing it all together

-Under pressure from falling sales levels and competition among their Android counterparts, Apple have responded with some incredibly innovative functionality, as we’ve seen from the list above.
+Under pressure from falling sales levels and competition among their Android counterparts, Apple has responded with some incredibly innovative functionality, as we’ve seen from the list above.
 Each of these enhancements offers a short term benefit but offers promise for a much more differentiated iPhone in the future.